Guide to Celebrating St. Patrick’s Day in St. John’s

 If you’re didn’t wear green, did St. Patrick’s Day really happen?
 It’s only right to have at least a touch of emerald on if you’re going to celebrate.
 Don’t own green?
 A quick trip to the Avalon Mall will get you what you need.
-The Newfoundlander and X Shop can even get you locally themed gear.
-If online shopping is more your deal, you can get a great shirt from Figgy Duff Dory or Juniper Clothing.
+Downhome and X Shop can even get you locally themed gear.
+If online shopping is more your deal, you can get a great shirt from Figgy Duff Dory.
 Just don’t show up without some green is all I’m saying.

 Be sure to dress comfortably, especially your shoes.
 Put in your Dr. Scholl’s gel inserts if you need to, you may be on your feet all day.
 This isn’t the day for stilettos.
 Thankfully, sneakers are having a fashion moment so you can be comfortable and still be stylish.

 There are bars and pubs beyond the reaches of Duckworth Street but cabs will be rarer than hen’s teeth for Paddy’s Day (and it’s “Paddy’s”, not “Patty’s” or, God forbid, ‘Pattie’s”) so you want your destinations walking distance from one another.
 No place you can do that but downtown.
 You’ll want to venture off George Street itself a bit though to get a breather otherwise you’ll miss out on two great pubs.